cyberphor/knowledge-base/cloud/azure/services/security/directory/entra-id/README.md

 An identity is the representation of a person, program, or machine.

 ### Account
 An account is an identity with data associated to it.
 Entra ID supports three types of accounts: Cloud Identity, Directory-Synced Identity, and Guest Users.
-* An account must have a Display Name and User Principal Name (UPN).
+An account must have a Display Name and User Principal Name (UPN).
 Take Elliot Alderson for example.
-His Display Name would be "Alderson, Elliot" and his UPN would be "elliot.alderson@evil.corp"
-* Setting account information (e.g., display name, department, and phone number) requires Global Administrator or User Administrator privileges
-* There is a 30 day window to restore deleted accounts
+His Display Name would be "Alderson, Elliot" and his UPN would be "elliot.alderson@evil.corp."
+Setting account information (e.g., display name, department, and phone number) requires Global Administrator or User Administrator privileges.
+There is a 30 day window to restore deleted accounts.

 **Cloud Identity**
 Accounts only defined within Entra ID are called "Cloud Identity accounts" (they only exist in Azure).
+They are created within your tenant.
 Cloud Identity accounts include administrators and users within your organization or another organization using Entra ID.
-* They are created

 **Directory-Synchronized Identity**
 Accounts defined within Active Directory and imported to Entra ID via [Entra Connect](/cloud/azure/services/security/directory/entra-id/entra-connect/README.md) are called "Directory-Synchronized Identity accounts."
-* They are imported
+They are imported to your tenant.

 **Guest User**
 Accounts defined outside of Azure are called Guest User accounts.
+They are invited to your tenant.
 Guest User accounts originate from XBox Live, other cloud service providers, etc.

-* They are invited
+### Roles
+**Global Administrator**
+The Global Administrator role can manage users and groups and assign other administrator roles.

+**User Administrator**
+The User Administrator role can manage users and groups.

 ### Group
 Entra ID supports two types of groups: Security Groups and Microsoft 365 Groups.
 It also supports three different ways of assigning group membership (aka "Access Rights"): Assigned, Dynamic User, and Dynamic Device.
 Group membership via Dynamic Device can only be used with Security Groups.